noah44846/waskellc/docs/report/main.typ

 - _Evaluation_: Discusses the evaluation of the compiler and standard library.
 - _Conclusion_: Summarizes the project, highlights achievements, and outlines future work.

+#todo("maybe add a chapter about planning and sprints")

 = Analysis

+This section presents the constraints, the exploration of different technologies and features and the technological choices.

+== Choice of language for the subset

+In this project, the choice of the language subset is crucial.
+The language should be expressive enough to demonstrate the functional programming paradigm's benefits while being simple enough to implement within the project's timeframe.
+The language should also be a subset of an existing language to so that the task of having to specify the language's syntax and semantics is simplified.

+The following languages were considered for the project.

+#todo("add choice of language subset (specify the Wasm compatibility, the functional features, the standard library)")

+=== OCaml

+=== F\#

+=== Lisp languages

+=== BEAM languages

+#gls("beam")

+=== Haskell

+== Choice of compiler technology

+The choice of compiler technology is essential for the project's success.
+The compiler should be able to translate the functional language subset into efficient #glss("wasm") bytecode.
+The following technologies were considered for the project.

+#todo("add choice of compiler technology (specify the Wasm compatibility, the functional features, the standard library)")

+=== LLVM

+=== Manual translation

+== Embedding the Wasm module into a codebase

+The embedding of the #glss("wasm") module into a codebase is a crucial aspect of the project.
+The #glss("wasm") module should be able to interact with the host codebase seamlessly.
+The following technologies were considered for the project.

+#todo("add embedding technologies (specify the Wasm compatibility, the functional features, the standard library), interface types ??? => (https://docs.wasmer.io/wai)")

+=== Wasmer

+=== Wasmtime

+=== Wasmtime with WebAssembly Component Model

+== How the GHC Haskell compiler works

+== Other technological choices

+#todo("add other technological choices")

+=== Gitlab

+=== Typst

+=== Language for the compiler

 = Design

+This section describes the design of the functional language, compiler, and standard library.
+It includes the lexical and context-free syntax of the language, the compiler's architecture, and the standard library's design.

+#todo("add design of the functional language, compiler, and standard library")

+== Lexical syntax

+== Context-free syntax

+== Compiler architecture

+== Language features

+== Standard library design

 = Implementation